EriRan/route-lookup/README.md

-# Solidabis Code Challenge of April 2020

-# Solidabiksen 2020 Huhtikuun koodihaaste

-## In English
+# Route Lookup

-This is a submission to Solidabis' code challenge that was posted in April of 2020.
-The challenge page can be found here: https://koodihaaste.solidabis.com/ .
-Goal of the code challenge was to create a route search web application where the user could select a route between two stops and receive the fastest possible route to get between the two stops using the available bus lines.
-I have improved this app after the challange was over but the implementation at the time of submit can be found from the releases.
+This project is a webapp that was originally created for Solidabis' code challenge of April 2020.
+The original challenge page can be found here: https://koodihaaste.solidabis.com/ (Be wary: their certificate for the page has ran out).
+Goal of the challenge was to create a route search web application where the user could select a route between two stops and receive the fastest possible route to get between the two stops using the available bus lines.
+I've continued the application even after the challenge with various improvements.

 This web page can be tried out from here: https://goofy-meitner-a2c969.netlify.app/